doutorfinancas/eks-kubectl/README.md

 Because we needed a simple script to authenticate to AWS and do a simple command for us.
 We also needed different kubectl versions from the ones maintained, so, here we are.

+## Included Tools

+The Docker image includes:

+- kubectl (version specified by the tag, e.g., 1.30.14)
+- AWS CLI (v2.8.4)
+- jq, curl, bash, and other utilities for scripting.

+This ensures all necessary tools are available for authentication and Kubernetes operations.

 ## Usage

 To use this resource in your Concourse pipeline, define it as a resource type and resource, then use it in jobs to run kubectl commands.